13 Podzol Soils

 ZPF

-Perch-gley Podzol Soils that have a moderately fluid or very fluid failure in some part above the podzolic-B horizon.
+Perch-gley Podzol Soils that have a moderately fluid or very fluid fluidity class in some part above the podzolic-B horizon.

 ZPOZ